figredos/flutter/TEXT_FILES/UTILITIES/theming.md

 ## Setting up colors

-The theming can be done trough the *'theme'* parameter in Flutter's *MaterialApp*.
+The theming can be done through the *'theme'* parameter in Flutter's *MaterialApp*.
 But instead of doing it one by one, you can use a **color scheme**.

 Color Schemes refer to a set of colors that are carefully chosen and combined to create a visually appealing and harmonious design.
 These schemes are often used in various contexts, such as graphic design, web design, UI/UX design, and branding.
 A well-chosen color scheme can contribute to the overall aesthetic, mood and readability of a design.